greenelab/deep-review/sections/07_conclusions.md

 molecules from a massive search space would have immense practical value even if its overall precision is modest.
-In medical imaging, deep learning can point an expert to the most challenging cases that require manual review [@doi:10.1148/radiol.2017162326].
+In medical imaging, deep learning can point an expert to the most challenging cases that require manual review [@doi:10.1148/radiol.2017162326], though the risk of false negatives must be addressed.

 Conversely, the most challenging tasks may be those in which predictions are used directly for downstream modeling or decision-making, especially in the clinic.
-In addition, the stochasticity and complexity of biological systems implies that for some problems, for instance, predicting gene regulation in disease, perfect accuracy will be unattainable.  `TODO: expand this paragraph?`
+For instance, errors in a predicted protein contact map could be amplified if that contact map is used directly for 3D structure prediction.
+In addition, the stochasticity and complexity of biological systems implies that for some problems, for instance, predicting gene regulation in disease, perfect accuracy will be unattainable.

 Even if deep learning in biology and healthcare is not yet transformative today, we are extremely optimistic about its future.
 Given how rapidly deep learning